kazurayam/SaveWebPageAsMHT/README.md

 - https://github.com/puppeteer/puppeteer/issues/3575

-This suggests that Chrome DevTools Protocol supports `captureSnapshot` command, which turns the current DOM of web page into a Streing as MHTML.
-This looked exactly what I want to do in Katalon Studio!
+This suggests that Chrome DevTools Protocol (also known as **CDP**) supports [`Page.captureSnapshot`](https://chromedevtools.github.io/devtools-protocol/tot/Page/#method-captureScreenshot) method, which turns the current DOM of web page into a String as MHTML.

+This looked exactly what I want to do!
+I realised that my question was how to make use of `Page.captureSnapshot` method of CDP in Katalon Studio.

 #### Chrome DevTools Protocol (CDP)